-Center for Community Resources, a 501c3 human service agency, provides the Utility Single Point of Contact (USPOC), a County-wide, free phone line and service for those seeking assistance with heating and utility payments.
+Center for Community Resources, a 501c3 human service agency, provides the Utility Single Point of Contact (USPOC), a county-wide, free phone line and service for those seeking assistance with heating and utility payments.
 The agency also provides the Volunteer Income Tax Assistance Program to help clients secure tax credits and recognize savings on tax preparation and refund anticipation loan fees and interest, providing income for fuel and utilities.

-The Housing Authority of Butler County and its 501c3 subsidiary, Butler County Home Ownership, provides the Supported Housing Opportunities Program (SHOP) which provides a three-part program including financial literacy training through the Butler County Community College; a better renter’s course; and housing counseling.
+The Housing Authority of Butler County and its 501c3 subsidiary, Butler County Home Ownership, provides the Supported Housing Opportunities Program (SHOP) which provides a three-part program including financial literacy training through Butler County Community College; a better renter’s course; and housing counseling.
 Clients earn a match to their savings that may be put toward utility payments or housing costs.
 This organization also oversees the Housing Assistance Reform Plan (HARP) which is a step-down program that requires clients receiving utility assistance through the Utility Single Point of Contact to seek housing counseling before receiving any further assistance.

-BERI Advisory Committee Members:
+BERI Oversight Committee Members:

-Ms. Lori Altman, Butler County/Human Resources
+Ms. Lori Altman, Butler County, Human Resources

 Pastor Joel Benson, Trinity Lutheran Church